All Biology laboratory classes will be online for Summer 2021.

 If this happens, we will provide laboratory exercises and materials that you can take home with you.
 Since we went home abruptly in the middle of the spring 2020 semester, we have some experience on what to do if this scenario occurs.
 Also—check on policies relevant to International Students & Scholars frequently.

 Yes!
 We want you to get to know the other students in your laboratory class.
 If you are not on the AU campus, we will hold Zoom or Blackboard meet-ups, and you will likely participate with the students on-campus during regularly scheduled lab times.
 If you are on campus, then our plan is to have you do in-person labs 6 times during the semester.

 Good question—if you know that you are NOT coming to campus but registered for a laboratory course, we can provide you with a list of reagents you can obtain from the grocery or convenience store, and/or mail you materials.
-Important note: this will be different for different laboratories, so talk with your lecture instructor or the lab director if you know this is your plan for the fall.
+Important note: this will be different for different laboratories, so talk with your lecture instructor or the lab director if you know this is your plan for the semester.
 If you are enrolled in Biology 110 or 210, you might also consider purchasing your own microscope (it’s $20 at Amazon.com).